rmcmk/forge-format-vsc/README.md

 ## Known Issues

+- Formatting a range containing "invalid" Solidity, such as a snippet missing a closing bracket, may fail if Forge cannot construct a valid Parse Tree for the selected snippet.

-There are currently no known issues.
-If you encounter any problems, please check the [issues page](https://github.com/rmcmk/forge-format-vsc/issues) on GitHub or report a new issue.
+If you come across any other issues, please refer to the [GitHub issues page](https://github.com/rmcmk/forge-format-vsc/issues) or report a new issue.

 ## Release Notes